 A partition key is used to group data by shard within a stream.
 The Streams service segregates the data records belonging to a stream into multiple shards, using the partition key associated with each data record to determine which shard a given data record belongs to.
 Partition keys are Unicode strings with a maximum length limit of 256 bytes.
 An MD5 hash function is used to map partition keys to 128-bit integer values and to map associated data records to shards.
 A partition key is specified by the applications putting the data into a stream.

-Each data record has a unique sequence number.
-The sequence number is assigned
+Each data record has a sequence number that is unique within its shard.
+The sequence

 Sequence numbers cannot be used as indexes to sets of data within the same stream.
 To logically separate sets of data, use partition keys or create a separate stream for each data set.